Soul ties aren’t a new thing.

 One of the oldest is the ancient South American healing brew ayahuasca.
 Although it is often known in the United States as something people take at a party, in its original context it is an emotional and spiritual healing tea.

 The traditional healers of Peru, Brazil and many other parts of South America would recognize many aspects of the condition we now call a “soul tie”.
-It was one of the many things which having an ayahuasca ceremony was a recommended treatment for.
+It was one of the many things which having an ayahuasca ceremony was recommended because of the spiritual healing potential.
 The brew is said to help one reassess their life and the connections they’ve formed while living it.
+This process is also called Spirit Releasement.

 Of course, the brew’s psychoactive properties mean that you should think very carefully before trying it.
-But places like the Spirit Vine Center in Brazil’s Amazon rainforest are retreats dedicated to this kind of spiritual healing which have developed around promoting the positive benefits of ayahuasca.
+But places like the Spirit Vine Center in Brazil’s Atlantic rainforest are retreats dedicated to this kind of spiritual cleansing which have developed around promoting the positive benefits of ayahuasca.
+There are workshops on Spirit Releasement and Soul Retrieval where participants can learn techniques to cleanse the soul of pieces from others, and to reclaim lost pieces of their own soul.

 This is often the most difficult step to take.
 In some cases, this might be because you feel that it is the other person in the bond who should be asking for your forgiveness.
 In others, there may be nothing to really forgive.